acheong08/ChatGPT/README.md

 <sup>Connect with me on [Linkedin](https://www.linkedin.com/in/acheong08/) to support this project.
 I'm graduating high school soon and knowing some people might help my chances at finding employment.</sup>

-> # Notice: The project has been archived due to severe limitations by Cloudflare.
-I have not abandoned ChatGPT.
-A new version is in the works which completely avoid the mess with Cloudflare.
-To get notified when the new version is released, you can follow me on [Fosstodon](https://fosstodon.org/@acheong08) or [Twitter](https://twitter.com/GodlyIgnorance).
+> # Notice: The project has been archived in favor of a more robust API system under the [ChatGPT-Hackers](https://github.com/ChatGPT-Hackers/) organization.

 # Usage